-Stem Cell Therapy is a type of medical treatment that involves the use of stem cells to repair or replace damaged or diseased cells in the body.
+Stem Cell Therapy is a type of medical remedy that involves the use of stem cells to repair or replace damaged or diseased cells in the body.
 This therapy has been used to treat a wide range of conditions.

-Stem Cell Therapy is typically performed by injecting stem cells into the treatment area.
+Stem Cell Therapy is typically performed by injecting stem cells into the injured area.
 While Stem Cell Therapy is still a relatively new and emerging field, early studies have shown promising results for its use in improving the appearance of the skin and reducing the signs of aging and regenerating tissue throughout the body.

 Stem cells are unique — meaning there is no other cell in the body capable of renewal on its own.